wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * ``xivo-confgend-client`` has been renamed to ``wazo-confgend-client``

   * If you used the ``xivo-confgen`` CLI tool you will now have to use ``wazo-confgen``

-* If you are upgrading from wazo 18.03 or earlier, The old directory sources have removed since the configuration is now done in dird.
-Before deleting the information from the DB a extract of the old configuration file has been done in ``/var/lib/wazo-upgrade/dird_sources.yml`` to allow administrators to recreate there sources.

 * If you are upgrading a Wazo that was originally installed in 18.03 or earlier, the old directory configuration is now replaced with a new profile ``default`` for each tenant.
 The migration of the